 AF Part 2 (Oral/Case)

 The Part 2 (oral/case) examination is clinically oriented.
-Candidates demonstrate their knowledge of the implant dentistry through five standardized cases and the reports that they submit to satisfy the case requirements for the examination.
+Candidates demonstrate their knowledge of the implant dentistry through six (6) standardized cases.

 Applying for the Oral/Case Exam

 The candidate must receive a passing score on Part 1 (written) examination before applying to take the second part, which is the oral/case examination.
 The oral/case examination must be completed successfully within four years after passing the Part 1 (written) examination; and candidates for the oral/case examination must be general members of the Academy in good standing.

 The oral/case part of the Associate Fellow examination is administered once a year, usually in April or May, and the application deadline each year is February 1.
 Applications for Part 2 (oral/case) of the examination must be received by February 1.
 A $599 nonrefundable processing fee is required with the application.
 If you are retaking the Part 2 (oral/case) examination, the fee will total $650 ($250 for the processing fee and $400 for the reexamination fee).

 When applications for the examination are received in the Headquarters Office, each candidate is issued an examination number.